sasahavk/ChessAI/README.md

 ## How to Use
 The main script is "main.py."
 It takes two arguments in this order:
 - `white_player`: The player who controls the white chess pieces.
-Options: human, minimax, new_minimax, mcts, ann_minimax, stockfish
+Options: human, minimax, mcts, ann_minimax, stockfish
 - `black_player`: The player who controls the black chess pieces.
-Options: human, minimax, new_minimax, mcts, ann_minimax, stockfish
+Options: human, minimax, mcts, ann_minimax, stockfish